phil-bradley/jdbcwrapper/README.md

 # jdbcwrapper
-Simple wrapper for JDBC similar to Spring JDBC Template but without DI
+Simple wrapper for JDBC similar to Spring JDBC Template but without DI.
+See wiki for details